mongodb-labs/mongo-c-driver-async/docs/ref/bson/mut.rst

 .. function::
   bson_mut bson_mutate(bson_doc*)

-  Obtain a new `bson_mut` mutator for the given document object.
+  Obtain a new `bson_mut` |M| mutator for the given document object.

+  :invalidation: No iterators are |invalidated| by this call, but subsequent
+    operations on |M| may potentially invalidate them.

   .. important:: |mut-stable-admon|